-M.A. in Digital Archaeology
+M.A. in Digital Art and Archaeology

 Students who pursue a two-year research-intensive M.A. in Digital Studies of Language, Culture, and History will specialize in one of the following four areas and will do a thesis project in that area under the supervision of a faculty advisor: